akeneo/pim-community-standard/README.md

     $ sudo a2ensite akeneo-pim.local

-Now, you just have to add your host to hosts file /etc/hosts:
+Now, you just have to add your host to hosts file `/etc/hosts`:

 ```
-127.0.0.1 localhost www.akeneo-pim.local
+127.0.0.1 localhost akeneo-pim.local
 ```

 And relaunch apache server.